DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/JOURNAL-IMPORTS/General-Journal-Multiple.md

 ### First-time use
-Before use, The new entity needs to be configured as *set-based* following the below instructions
+Before use, the new entity needs to be configured as *set-based*, following the instructions below

 1. Navigate to **Workspaces > Data management > Data entities** to display the list of available entities.<br>
 2. Search for "Core ledger journal entity" in the *Entity* column <br>